Notes on the data: Health risk factors

 What the modelled estimates do achieve, however, is to summarise the various demographic, socioeconomic and administrative information available for an area in a way that indicates the expected level of each health indicator for an area with those characteristics.
 In the absence of accurate, localised information about the health indicator, such predictions can usefully contribute to policy and program development, service planning and other decision-making processes that require an indication of the geographic distribution of the health indicator.

 Adequate fruit intake meeting the 2013 National Health and Medical Research Council (NHMRC) Australian Dietary Guidelines.
 The minimum number of serves recommended in the 2013 NHMRC Australian Dietary Guidelines is two or more serves for people aged 18 years and over.
-More information about these guidelines is in the ABS publication National Health Survey: First Results, 2014-15 (Cat. no. 4364.0.55.001) in the Glossary.
+For more information, refer to the ABS National Health Survey: First Results, 2017-18 (Cat. no. 4364.0.55.001) Glossary.

 Numerator: Estimated population aged 18 years and over who had an adequate fruit intake